PSavvateev/kb-generator/README.md

 This will:
 1. Parse the document
+2. Clean the extracted content (fix encoding, remove artifacts)
-2. Analyze content and create a plan
+3. Analyze content and create a plan
-3. Generate a markdown article
+4. Generate a markdown article
-4. Create metadata
+5. Create metadata
-5. Save outputs to `outputs/<document-name>/`
+6. Save outputs to `outputs/<document-name>/`

 ### Specify LLM provider